Trevor Larnach Player Props: Twins vs. Blue Jays

 Trevor Larnach At The Plate

-- Larnach is batting .200 with four doubles, two triples, five home runs and 22 walks.
+- Larnach is hitting .207 with four doubles, two triples, six home runs and 22 walks.

+- Larnach has reached base via a hit in 23 games this season (of 44 played), and had multiple hits in six of those games.

+- He has gone deep in six games this year (13.6%), leaving the park in 3.6% of his plate appearances.

-- He has scored in 14 games this season, with multiple runs four times.
+- He has scored a run in 15 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.